PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-In the next section we will start to build our frontend to display our team members.
+In the next section, we will build our frontend to display our team members.

 ## Building Our Team Member Card Component

-In this section we will start to build our `Team Member Card` component.
-This component will be responsible for displaying a single team member profile.
+In this section, we will start building our `Team Member Card` component.
+This component will display a single team member's profile.

-Inside our **Our Team** `page.tsx` file, we will start by creating a new component that we will name `TeamMemberCard`.
-This component will be responsible for displaying a single team member profile.
+Inside our **Our Team** `page.tsx` file, we will start by creating a new component named `TeamMemberCard`.
+This component will display a single team member profile.

 Let's start by adding the following code: